plasterbrain/hugo-modules/README.md

 ## License
 These modules are provided in the hopes they will be useful as-is; I can't promise any real support or regular maintenance.

-MIT be nice to me no fascists
+MIT be nice to me no fascists (edit november 2024: I SAID NO FASCISTS!!!!
+YOU GUYS SERIOUSLY????)

 ## See also
 - https://hugo-mods.github.io/#mods